MieuxVoter/majority-judgment-library-go/README.md

 ![LoC](https://img.shields.io/tokei/lines/github/MieuxVoter/majority-judgment-library-go?style=for-the-badge)
 [![Discord Chat https://discord.gg/rAAQG9S](https://img.shields.io/discord/705322981102190593.svg?style=for-the-badge)](https://discord.gg/rAAQG9S)

-> WORK IN PROGRESS
-> - [x] Basic Working Implementation
-> - [ ] Balancers (static and median)
-> - [ ] Decide on integer types
-> - [ ] Clean up and Release

 A Golang module to deliberate using Majority Judgment.

+## Features

-It leverages a **score-based algorithm**, for performance and scalability.
+- **score-based algorithm**, for performance and scalability
+- supports billions of judgments with almost the same cost as dozens

-Supports billions of judgments and thousands of proposals per poll, if need be.
+- supports thousands of proposals per poll
+- default judgment balancing tools: static grade, median grade

 ## Installation

-> NOT AVAILABLE YET

-    go get -u github.com/mieuxvoter/judgment
+    go get -u github.com/mieuxvoter/majority-judgment-library-go

+It exposes the package `judgment`, for concision, since the repo name itself is quite long and we can't rename it.

+> It's a pre-release.
+We still have some int types that may change until v1.

 ## Usage